Want personalized recommendations?

 Phlebotomists typically work in hospitals, clinics, laboratories, blood banks, and other healthcare settings where blood draws are required.
 You might also find them in nursing homes and long-term care facilities, where they help monitor the health of residents.
 Some phlebotomists work for mobile blood donation centers, traveling to different locations to collect blood donations.
 They can also be employed in research institutions, collecting blood samples for scientific studies.
 Whether in a bustling hospital or a quiet clinic, phlebotomists play a crucial role in patient care and medical research.

-To become a Phlebotomist in Maryland, one must first complete a phlebotomy training program, which typically takes 4-8 weeks.
+To become a Phlebotomist in Maryland, one must first complete a phlebotomy training program, which typically takes 4 to 8 weeks.
 Next, they must pass a national certification exam to obtain their phlebotomy certification.
 With certification in hand, they can then search for phlebotomy jobs in hospitals, clinics, or laboratories to start earning a competitive salary.

 We encourage you to visit our guide to learn more about becoming a phlebotomist anywhere in the U.S., including the necessary steps, certification requirements, job opportunities, and phlebotomist salaries by state.
 It offers all the essential information you need to start your career.